NCAR/aircraft_caledit/README.md

   * caledit can be used to review the ADS cals for approval if more information is required than is contained in the emailed plots.
   * A print screen from aeros can also be a useful review tool.
 * SEs will sweep the cals from the aircraft into the calibrations database

+**As of Sept 2025 all steps are done as user ads on eol-rosetta**
   * The aircraft you want to sweep must be powered up and online.
-  * Run caledit as user ads on eol-rosetta
+  * Run caledit
      * To confirm cals are in the database: "psql -h eol-rosetta -U ads -d calibrations" and "select * from calibrations where project_name='<PROJECT>';
      * Changes will be backed up to /net/jlocal/projects/Configuration/cal_files/master-calibrations.sql
-       * Either wait for /net/jlocal/projects/scripts/backupCalib.cron to run from ads cron on eol-rosetta on Monday at 5am, or you can run it manually now.
+       * Either wait for /net/jlocal/projects/scripts/backupCalib.cron to run from ads cron on Monday at 5am, or you can run it manually now.
        * Commit changes to github.

  * Select cals you want to export to a nidas cal file
    * ADIFR, BDIFR, QCF, QCR, QCFR are all serial pressure sensors.
 Cals are only done to ensure they aren't malfuctioning - nothing to export